01 of 09

 Bring the oil up to the 350F-375F range.
 Use a thermometer or test the oil by dropping a fry in it – the oil should sizzle actively, but not violently, around the fry immediately.
 If it sputters and sizzles aggressively, bring the temperature down until you get an active yet steady sizzle when you add a fry to the oil.

-Add the fries, working in batches if necessary, and cook until golden or starting to turn golden brown, depending on how well done you like your fries, about 5 minutes.Continue to 8 of 9 below.
+Add the fries, working in batches if necessary to keep them in a single layer in the oil, and cook until golden or starting to turn golden brown, depending on how well done you... like your fries, about 5 minutes.Continue to 8 of 9 below.

 08 of 09